 Spread out a large white sheet – cram everyone on it and read Acts 10 to the group.
 Encourage the young people to bear in mind that we are all the ‘unclean’ who are now called ‘clean’.

 Challenge the young people to summarise the message Peter gave the Roman household.
 Ask everyone to have a go at summarising the gospel in one minute.
-You could time it to make it more of a game or if they feel unsure of doing this, give them a couple of minutes to write something down and then read it out in turn.
+You could time it to make it more of a game, or if they feel unsure of doing this, give them a couple of minutes to write something down and then read it out in turn.
 Reassure them that there is no one perfect answer and that in one minute they will only be able to touch on one tiny bit of it!
 Encourage them to try to find one angle that is personal to them, like Peter did.

 Without criticising anyone’s effort, you could spend a couple of minutes discussing the merits of some of the ideas and broaden out the ways you could share the gospel and what it means.
 Do you always have to tell people everything?
 Is the gospel we might tell the same as what might be preached at church on a Sunday morning?
 Is it OK to change the way we tell the gospel?
 What does God want us to communicate to our friends?
 Is there anything off limits when it comes to leaving bits out?
 What would be the most creative and radical version of communicating the gospel?

-Peter’s verbal gospel to the Cornelius was reinforced significantly by his godliness and anointing, and also the supernatural way the two had come to meet each other.
+Peter’s verbal gospel to Cornelius was reinforced significantly by his godliness and anointing, and also the supernatural way the two had come to meet each other.

 CHATTING TOGETHER – 5 mins